 Volkswagen Multivan 2.0 TDI 150PS Life standard

 - Kerbweight: 2166kg

 - 85% match figure: 1841kg

-- Legal towing limit: 2000kg
+- Maximum towing weight: 2000kg

 If you’ve enjoyed reading this article, why not get the latest news, reviews and features delivered direct to your door or inbox every month.
 Take advantage of our brilliant Practical Caravan magazine SUBSCRIBERS’ OFFER and SIGN UP TO OUR NEWSLETTER for regular weekly updates on all things caravan related.